SolaceProducts/terraform-provider-solacebroker/docs/resources/domain_cert_authority.md

   Certificate Authorities trusted for domain verification.
   A SEMP client authorized with a minimum access scope/level of "global/read-only" is required to perform this operation.
   This has been available since SEMP API version 2.19.
-  The import identifier for this resource is {certAuthorityName}, where {&lt;attribute&gt;} represents the value of the attribute and it must be URL-encoded.
+  The import identifier for this resource is {cert_authority_name}, where {&lt;attribute&gt;} represents the value of the attribute and it must be URL-encoded.
 ---

 # solacebroker_domain_cert_authority (Resource)